About this program

 - Guest speaker webinars on specialized topics

 CEUs are available for educators through the University of Pacific.
-Please contact us for more information.
+For details, please visit our provider’s website.

 This is a high-touch, in-depth program facilitated by the Mindful Schools program team.
 The primary instructors for this training are Vinny Ferraro, Chris McKenna, Megan Cowan, and Pam Dunn.
 These instructors have over 55 years of combined mindfulness practice and over 30 years of teaching mindfulness and/or emotional intelligence to youth, as well as experience training many thousands of adults.
 Their work is featured in 5 documentary films (including Room to Breathe & Healthy Habits of Mind) and has received substantial media coverage.